-- Why is belief in the judgment of God important? - How is the truth that God will bring his righteous judgment on false religion and systematic injustice good news? - Is this news you share freely on campus?
+- Why is belief in the judgment of God important? - How is the truth that God will bring his righteous judgment on false religion and systemic injustice good news? - Is this news you share freely on campus or in your context?
 Why or why not?